There are many Canada-wide and local services that recycle empty cartridges, and we've put together this guide to help

-Most cartridge manufacturers have free Canada-based take-back schemes that will accept cartridges that they manufactured in order to reuse them, or break down the materials for recycling.
+Most cartridge manufacturers have free Canada-based take-back schemes — shipping and disposal costs are paid for by them — that will accept cartridges that they manufactured in order to reuse them, or break down the materials for recycling.

 HP have free services for their entire range of cartridges.
 You can drop off your empties at a retail store, print off a postage-paid label, request free collection boxes or arrange a pickup.

-Brother runs a free service to return your toner cartridges using printable pre-paid postage labels, and you'll get a 40% coupon code for your next purchase through their web site.
+Brother runs a free service to return your toner cartridges using printable pre-paid postage labels, and you'll get a 30% coupon code for your next purchase through their web site.
+You do not need to check the box for promotional emails.

 Dell offers a free postal return service for their ink and toner cartridges, and pallet pickups if you have large quantities.